eimlav/go-gym/README.md

     port: <Port to expose API server on>
 ```

 This file contains preconfigured default values to get up and running quickly.
+Include this file in the same directory you are running the go-gym binary.

 ## Endpoints